harshitpaunikar1/engagement-triggered-followup-automation/.github/project-buildup-history.md

 - Task summary: Checked in on the project over the weekend.
 Ran a few cells, noticed the output was slightly off.
 Fixed a small rounding issue and re-saved.
 - Deliverable: Wrapped it up properly this time.
+## 2023-08-07 - Day 6: Architecture

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.